Keith Rowley QC

-Keith Rowley QC is regularly instructed by major firms in the City of London, large national firms and smaller provincial practices and his clients range from banks, insolvency practitioners, insurers and multi-national companies to smaller businesses and private individuals.
+Keith Rowley QC is instructed by major firms in the City of London, large national firms and smaller provincial practices and his clients range from banks, insolvency practitioners, insurers and multi-national companies to smaller businesses and private individuals.

 Earlier in his career, Keith Rowley was junior counsel for the Takeover Panel on the first challenge in the courts to one of its rulings in R v Takeover Panel ex parte Datafin and subsequently advised the Panel on a number of occasions (including successfully applying to set aside a subpoena issued against it on behalf of Lonhro in the litigation with the Australian entrepreneur, Alan Bond, and also in relation to Alan Sugar's attempt to take his Amstrad company back into the private sector).

 He also acted for the trustees of the Champion Pension Scheme (successor to the well known Champion Sparking Plug business), one of the two UK pension schemes involved in the Federal-Mogul UK administration/US Chapter 11 proceedings.
 He was the only pensions silk to appear on the UK administrators' application for directions before David Richards J (Re T & N Ltd PLR 1) and the important section of the judgment dealing with English pensions law and explaining how the US group restructuring proposals were inconsistent with it is derived entirely from his submissions.